gengojs/gengojs-default-parser/README.md

 # gengojs-default-parser

-The default parser plugin for gengojs
+The default parser plugin for gengo.js.

-This module will be used for the upcoming [gengo.js](https://github.com/iwatakeshi/gengojs) **1.0.0**.
+This module will be used for [gengo.js](https://github.com/iwatakeshi/gengojs).

 An example usage with options is: